vowelspace-research/acl2026-vowel-gender/README.md

 1. Install requirements
 2. Run `f.py` to reproduce results

-Dataset is not included due to privacy/confidentiality.
+The dataset is not included due to licensing/privacy.
+Expected CSV format:

+Columns:
+- Speaker
+- Gender
+- Vowel
+- F1
+- F2
+- F3

 Results are shown in the paper.